vmactions/openbsd-vm/README.md

-It uses [the latest OpenBSD release 7.1](conf/default.release.conf) by default, you can use `release` option to use another version of OpenBSD:
+It uses [the latest OpenBSD 7.1](conf/default.release.conf) by default, you can use `release` option to use another version of OpenBSD:

 ```
 ...